andompesta/ppo2/andompesta_rl_ppo2.md

 2. action chosen by the policy
 3. negative log-likelihood of the policy.

-Training the model requires:
+Training the model requires additional information:
-1. the compute the advantages for each step
+1. estimate advantages function for each step taken
-2. estimate the value function and the negative log-likelihood with the new policy (the choose action does not change)
+2. estimate the value function and the negative log-likelihood with the new policy parametrisation (the choose action does not change)
 3. compute the surrogate loss.
 Note that args contains all the hyper-parameters used by the model:
     - args.clip_range = 0.2 (Clip value for the policy)
     - args.ent_coef = 0.
 (Entropy discount factor: we don't optimize the entropy of the policy)